Updated models and new nameplates

 There is a raft of new vans expected to be hitting UK dealerships in 2020, 2021 and beyond, making this a very exciting time for the industry.
 These include a mix of model updates, new generations and completely new nameplates entering the market for the first time.
+With emphasis on electric vehicles, you'll notice more manufacturers releasing low-emission and zero-emission vans too, with this trend set to continue into the new year.

 See what's coming in 2020...